pdslab/POR/README.md

-## This repo is setup for my ongoing phd project called Controlled Convolution -> more to come
+## This repo is setup for our ongoing phd project called Controlled Convolution